littlelines/ceo/README.md

 If none of these options is right for you, you can override or add to `AdminController` by simply creating a `AdminMiddleware` module in your Rails application path (we suggest services or initializers, but it's up to you).

-### Styling

-For consistency in styling, you can find the CEO styleguide at [http://localhost:3000/admin/styleguide]() after installing CEO in your application.

-You can also override some defaults for the whole admin panel by setting up `AdminMiddleware`.
+By extending `ActiveSupport::Concern` you can override the provided default layout and additional functionality.

 ```
 module AdminMiddleware
   extend ActiveSupport::Concern

   included do
-    layout 'my_admin'
+    layout 'my_admin_layout'
-    before_action :my_method
+    before_action :my_admin_method
   end
 end
 ```

+### Styling

+For consistency in styling, you can find the CEO styleguide at [http://localhost:3000/admin/styleguide]() after installing CEO in your application.

 ## Development